MAJOR: Eleven or twelve courses (48 units, depending on the emphasis) chosen in consultation with the major advisor.

-Emphasis in History of Art: A minimum of 48 units, including three survey-level courses (H160, H170, and H180; one of these may be replaced by a 200-level elective in the same area) or equivalent; at least one course above 300 in two of these areas: Asian, Early Western, and twentieth century (either H387 or H389); the Seminar in Art History (H390); and the Senior Seminar (H490); two additional art history courses above the 100 level, of which at least one is at the 300 level; at least two courses (8 units) in Media Arts and Culture and/or Studio Art.
-In consultation with the advisor, a student may substitute a course outside the department (such as history, literature, politics, or philosophy, preferably related to the topic area of the senior thesis) for one of the art history electives.
+Emphasis in Art History: A minimum of 48 units, including three survey-level courses (H160, H170, and H180, or H190); three courses at the 300 level, plus two additional electives at the 200 or 300 levelone of these may be replaced by a 200-level elective in the same area) or equivalent; at least one course above 300 in two of these areas: Asian, Early Western, and twentieth century (either H387 or H389); the Seminar in Art History (H390); and the Senior Seminar (H490); two additional art history courses above the 100 level, of which at least one is at the 300 level; at least two courses (8 units) in Media Arts and CultureMedia Arts & Culture and/or Studio Art.
+In consultation with the advisor, a student may substitute a courses outside the department (such as history, literature, religious studies, politics, or philosophy, preferably related to the topic area of the senior thesis) for one of the art history electives.

-WRITING REQUIREMENT: All students majoring in the department must successfully complete discipline-relevant writing within the context of the Junior Seminar for their specific area of emphasis (Studio Art - Art S390, Art History ¬Art H395, Media Arts and Culture - Art M390).
+THIRD-YEAR WRITING REQUIREMENT: All students majoring in the department must successfully complete the third-year writing requirement by completing a junior-year 300-level course, with a grade of C or better, as follows: Studio Art – ArtH 389 or ArtS 301; Media Arts & Culture - Art M390; Art History - Art H390; Combined Emphasis - one of these 300-level courses, determined in consultation with Academic Advisor.
 For further information see page 40 and consult the department chair or your major advisor.